Module 13: Rent Collection & Late Payment – LandlordPass

 Key Point

 If a dispute is filed, the RTB-30 is paused until the arbitrator makes a decision.
 Do not proceed with an Order of Possession application while a dispute is active.
-Wait for the RTB's decision.
+Wait for the RTB's written decision.

 Late Fees — The $25 Cap